25 Best Maui Snorkeling Spots & Beach Guide

 VIDEO, Photos, Directions, Facilities & More - click here

-5 Caves is also known as 5 Graves, for the small graveyard that is located next to the beach access path.
+Don't be put off by the name, 5 Caves is also known as 5 Graves, for the small graveyard that is located next to the beach access path.
 This is a fantastic snorkel and scuba site – it could easily be described as the best snorkeling on Maui.
 You must be an advanced swimmer and snorkeler to explore 5 Caves, as getting in and out is a challenge, and it’s a long swim to get to the good stuff.
-If you are advanced, however, the time spent here is well worth it!
-Go in as early as you can to enjoy the best visibility.
+If you are advanced, the time spent here is well worth it!
+Get out there as early as you can to enjoy the best water clarity possible.

-There are lots of turtles, plenty of fish, and some really great formations of rock and coral.
-If you scuba dive the site, there are several caves to explore.
-These caves are too deep for snorkelers to enter safely.
+There are plenty of turtles, fish, and some really interesting formations of rock and coral at this site.
+If you scuba dive, there are several caves to explore, too deep for snorkelers to enter safely.

-At this snorkeling site, you will find sea turtles, unicornfish (kala), butterflyfish, needlefish, trumpetfish, Hawaiian cleaner wrasse, yellow tang, soldierfish, goatfish, boxfish, and tobies.
-There are large schools of fish at 5 Caves.
+Snorkeling here you will find sea turtles, unicornfish (kala), butterflyfish, needlefish, trumpetfish, Hawaiian cleaner wrasse, yellow tang, soldierfish, goatfish, boxfish, and tobies.
+There are very large schools of fish at 5 Caves.
 You are also likely to see nudibranchs, whitetip reef sharks, pincushion sea stars, whitemouth eels, and even scorpionfish!

 There is no beach at this site, so plan to rest elsewhere after your honestly epic water time.